-Seattle Storm add a shooter and some size with WNBA draft selections of PG Alexis Peterson and C Lanay Montgomery
+Seattle Storm adds a shooter and some size with two WNBA draft selections

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

-So, Plum was drafted No. 1 overall by the San Antonio Stars, and after picking No. 1 overall two years in a row – Jewell Loyd in 2015, and then Breanna Stewart in 2016 — draft day this year was a little more low-key for the Seattle Storm.
+So, Plum was drafted No. 1 overall by the San Antonio Stars, and after picking No. 1 overall two years in a row — Jewell Loyd in 2015, and Breanna Stewart in 2016 — draft day this year was a little more low-key for the Seattle Storm.

 They did, nonetheless, manage to fill some of their needs.

-The Storm selected Syracuse guard Alexis Peterson in the second round with the 15th overall pick, then took West Virginia center Lanay Montgomery 30th overall, in the third round.
+The Storm selected Syracuse guard Alexis Peterson in the second round with the 15th overall pick, then took West Virginia center Lanay Montgomery in the third round, 30th overall.

-“We were really excited Peterson was available,” said Storm President and General Manager Alisha Valavanis.
+“We were really excited Peterson was available,” Valavanis said.
 “She’s a true point guard, and when we filtered through these priorities and talked about this draft, we were pretty clear about our need to bring in a point guard.”

 Of course, the hallmark of a true point guard is her ability to distribute the ball, and the stats bear up in Peterson’s case.

-The left Syracuse as the program’s all-time leader in assists (590) and finished her career as the Orange’s second leading all-time scorer, with 1,978 career points.
+She left Syracuse as the program’s all-time leader in assists (590) and finished her career as the Orange’s second leading all-time scorer with 1,978 career points.

 “We were looking for a true point guard, and she’s a shooting guard as well.
 For us, those factors were key in making the decision,” Valavanis said.
 “Being ACC Player of the Year is also quite an accomplishment, as is her ability to move and pass the ball.
 She’s an unselfish player.”